lere01/tutorial_nqs/README.md

 A tutorial to introduce Physicists to the idea of using Neural Networks for parameterizing wave functions.
 In our scenario, we combine variational monte carlo approach with a neural quantum state to search for the ground state of a 2D lattice of Rydberg atoms

-The following resources were consulted for this tutorial
+The following resources were consulted for this tutorial.
+You can consult them for further knowledge.

 - [Sprague and Czischek, 2024](https://www.nature.com/articles/s42005-024-01584-y)
 - [Zhang and Ventra, 2023](https://physics.paperswithcode.com/paper/transformer-quantum-state-a-multi-purpose)